Skip to content

 What to Do

-• Run a DoxxScan to map every link between your handles, emails, phone numbers, and real-world identity, then use the included no-subscription cleanup of data broker listings tied to the breach.
+• Run a DoxxScan to map every link between your handles, emails, phone numbers, and real-world identity, then use the included cleanup of data broker listings tied to the breach.

 • Rotate any password you ever used with the Kinsmen TeleMiracle organization or its related systems, and enable two-factor authentication through an authenticator app rather than SMS.